 Using Porcelain Tiles

-Well versed in using marble, Lapicida has also mastered the art of quarter and bookmatching with porcelain slab from the new ARTIS 3.0 range.
+Well versed in using marble, Lapicida has also mastered the art of quarter and bookmatching with porcelain slab.
 Advances in technology has seen the introduction of new-generation porcelain slabs, which have been designed to mimic natural marble.
 Although nothing can replace the beauty of natural stone, these new-generation porcelains come very close.
 They are extremely versatile products, easy to maintain, cost-effective, and suited to both residential and commercial projects.

 Matching your expectations